sictweb/bti425-2020/notes/security-add-to-app.md

 This document focuses on the work needed to add security features to an Angular app.

-In the sections below, we will modify a sample solution for Assignment 5.
+In the sections below, we will modify a sample solution for an assignment in last year's version of the course.
 The individual tasks can be done to any app.
 Some of the code can be copy/pasted, sometimes a whole file (or component file collection), and sometimes smaller amounts of code.

+> This document is being edited.
+> This notice will be removed when the edits are complete.

 <br>